mikeday37/AdventOfCode2020/README.md

 # AdventOfCode2020
-Sharing solutions for Advent of Code 2020.  :-)  See: https://adventofcode.com/
+Sharing my solutions for Advent of Code 2020.  :-)  See: https://adventofcode.com/

 My solutions make use of Jacob Albano's AdventOfCodeScaffolding project as a submodule.
 See: https://github.com/jacobalbano/AdventOfCodeScaffolding
 Thanks, Jake!  :-)